-Culture, environment, social movements, social theory
+Culture, politics, environment, social movements, social theory

 Computational social science (large-scale texts and networks), qualitative fieldwork